 18. Spanish Style Arched Window Bedroom

-Integrating a Spanish style arched window bedroom is a fantastic way to frame your view while adding a significant architectural statement to your windows break up the standard linear patterns of a room, providing a soft, organic shape that feels elegant and maximize the effect, consider using simple, sheer window treatments that follow the curve of the arch or leave them bare to showcase the craftsmanship of the natural light filtering through an arched window has a unique quality that enhances the textures of the plaster walls and wooden furniture, creating a beautiful play of light and shadow.
+Integrating a Spanish style arched window bedroom is a fantastic way to frame your view while adding a significant architectural statement to your home.
+These windows break up the standard linear patterns of a room, providing a soft, organic shape that feels elegant and historic.
+To maximize the effect, consider using simple, sheer window treatments that follow the curve of the arch or leave them bare to showcase the craftsmanship of the frame.
+The natural light filtering through an arched window has a unique quality that enhances the textures of the plaster walls and wooden furniture, creating a beautiful play of light and shadow.

 19. Vintage Spanish Revival Bedroom